Heating Instructions

 • Cover tightly with aluminum foil or a lid to trap steam and heat evenly.

-8 Pieces of Roasted Bone-in Chicken
+8 Pieces of Bone-in Chicken

 • Preheat oven to 375°F (190°C).